 Serves as the focal point for status of the project and for coordination between the region and the NRC Headquarters Offices.

-Create and implement the restart panel’s charter.
+Creates and implements the restart panel’s charter.

 Keeps the public and governmental stakeholders informed of the project and its progress.
 Addresses questions from these stakeholders or the media with the assistance of the Office of Congressional Affairs (OCA), the Office of Public Affairs (OPA), and the Regional State Liaison Officers.